Women allowed to stay in Call to Action in violation of diocesan law

 Call to Action began in Detroit in the late 1970s before expanding to Chicago and other regions in the United States.
 The organization was supported by the late archbishop of Detroit, Cdl.
 John Dearden, who hosted their first conference, which provided a list of recommendations to "modernize" and "reform" the Church.

-Church Militant contacted the diocese of Lincoln for comment but as of press time has received no response.
+Church Militant contacted the diocese of Lincoln and CTA Nebraska for comments but as of press time has received no response.